JavierMendez-Coder/LaunchX-FrontEnd-00-intro/README.md

 - The buyer persona has not enough time to schedule daily or weekly meetings with a lawyer in person, so he/she would look for an asynchronous alternative way to have assistance with the legal processes that he/she needs to take care of.

-- The buyer persona has to be a common worker with an averwage wage, so he/she would look for a fair cost-benefit service.
+- The buyer persona has to be a common worker with an average wage, so he/she would look for a fair cost-benefit service.

-- The buyer persona has to be a young adult, so he/she would lack the knowledge on how to start or follow a legal process and may need some legal assitance.
+- The buyer persona has to be a young adult, so he/she would lack the knowledge on how to start or follow a legal process and may need some legal assistance.

 ![](./extra-files/01-buyer-persona.png)